Shovel

 Contract

-• Gate 3: whether the package is ready to build
+• Gate: Is the package ready to build?

 Criteria before decisions